Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 • Inadequate production of RBCs in the body

-Some types of anemia are inherited or caused due to genetic defects.
-For example, Sickle cell anemia occurs most frequently in African people, African-American, and the Mediterranean.
+Some types of anemia are inherited or caused by genetic defects.
+For example, Sickle cell anemia occurs most frequently in African Americans and the Mediterranean.
 Another type of anemia is ‘Thalassemia’ or Cooley’s anemia; it is also common in the Mediterranean and Southeast Asian people.
 Fanconi anemia is also an inherited type of anemia, but it is very rarely found.

 Iron Deficiency

-However, the most common cause for having anemia is iron deficiency.
-Iron deficiency in the body occurs when its intake is insufficient or significant blood loss.
-Anemia is often known to be the first symptom of many other ailments, including arthritis, infection, and major illness, like cancer.
-Some chronic inflammation, drug use, hemorrhoids, thyroid disorders, liver damage, and dietary deficiencies are among the few of the many ailments that can also promote anemia.
+However, the most common cause of anemia is iron deficiency.
+Iron deficiency in the body occurs when its intake is insufficient or there is significant blood loss.
+Anemia is often known to be the first symptom of many other ailments, including arthritis, infection, and major illnesses, like cancer.
+Some chronic inflammation, drug use, hemorrhoids, thyroid disorders, liver damage, and dietary deficiencies are among the many ailments that can also promote anemia.

 What is Hemochromatosis?